-To get your business in top shape, we review these accounting reports on at least a monthly basis and aligning the results with your financial strategy.
+To get your business in top shape, we recommending reviewing these accounting reports on at least a monthly basis and aligning the results with your financial strategy.

 Financial reports are essentially the dashboards showing how your business is tracking money-wise.
 The best founders use these to track their performance towards their financial targets and make smart decisions around where & when to spend or earn their money next.

 No matter how big or small your business is, whether you do your own bookkeeping or you have an entire accounting team, there are three reports that all entrepreneurs must know like the back of their hands.

 Of the big three accounting reports, the balance sheet is the only one that shows the financial health of a company at a given moment.
 Instead of listing your business’s income and expenses like the P&L does, the balance sheet essentially provides a snapshot for assets, liabilities & equity held by the company.

 Some of the terms you’ll come across are explained below.

 Profit & Loss

 This report shows how much revenue & expenses a company earned over a period of time.

 The P&L is the best view into your bottom line, or net income, which is why it’s typically used to show business lenders and investors whether your company has made or lost money during a given period.